sumowll/BD4H-Bootcamp/web/env-local-docker.md

 /scripts/start-services.sh
 ```

-If you wish to host zeppelin, you should install it first using command:
+If you wish to host Zeppelin, you should install it first by using the command:

 ```
 /scripts/install-zeppelin.sh
 ```

-And start you service using command:
+and start the service by using command:

 ```
 /scripts/start-zeppelin.sh
 ```

-Zeppelin will listen port `9530`
+then, Zeppelin will listen the port `9530`

-If you wish to host jupyter, you can start it using command:
+If you wish to host Jupyter, you can start it by using command:

 ```
 /scripts/start-jupyter.sh
 ```

-Zeppelin will listen port `8888`
+Jupyter will listen the port `8888`

 ## (3) Stop all services